jenkassim/bin/docker/Docker_readme.md

 ### Prune Images
 - Clean up unused images.
 - Only cleans up <b>dangling</b> images, one that is not tagged and not referenced by any container.
+- Dangling images are usually caused by intermediate images used during update / re-built of images (docker build or pull)
+- Dangling images have tag `<none>:<none>` in docker images -a
 ```
     $ docker image prune
 ```